Skip to content

 1. Determine and Implement Corrective Actions

 Upon determination of the root cause(s), a list of appropriate corrective actions should be developed to address each root cause.
-5 How is a useful method of brainstorming resolutions to the root causes and developing action items to resolve the problem.
+5 Hows is a useful method of brainstorming resolutions to the root causes and developing action items to resolve the problem.
 The facilitator should ask the 5 Hows related to the issue at hand.
 How can this cause be prevented or detected?
 Keep asking “How” until you get to the root solution that resolves the root cause.
 The actions should have an owner and a due date.
 Regular meetings should be held to update the team on the status of the actions until all are completed.
 Upon completion of the recommended actions, the effectiveness of the actions should be determined.
 The process could be monitored and measured using Statistical Process Control (SPC), Part inspection or other methods to validate effectiveness of any improvements.

-Basic 5 Why Example
+Basic 5 Whys Example

 Problem statement – An operator fell and was injured during the first shift start up.